tlangs/gnome-shell-stock-ticker/README.md

 gnome-shell-stock-ticker
 ========================

+# In the process of updating to work with Gnome Shell 3.4.14

 Updated to work with Gnome Shell 3.6.2, still testing backwards compatibility with 3.4.

 This is a GNOME Shell extension that enables you to monitor the current share price of the any publically trading company on Google Finance.